mayanku1111/Research-projects/README.md

 # Now i will discuss about research topics combining few-shot learning and cross-modal transfer learning

 1.Few-Shot Audio-to-Visual Translation:-
-Develop a model that can generate visual representations (e.g., sketches or simple animations) from audio descriptions with minimal training examples.
+Develop a model that can generate visual representations (sketches or simple animations) from audio descriptions with minimal training examples.
 This could have applications in rapid prototyping or assisting individuals with hearing impairments.

 2.Cross-Modal Few-Shot Object Detection:-
 Create a system that can detect objects in images using textual descriptions as few-shot examples.
 This could be particularly useful for identifying rare or novel objects.